astrivant/polyad/docs/proposals/copolyad-language.md

 library.
 Prefer shared typed models and generated JSON Schemas, following Polyad's [existing schema pipeline](../apis/json-schemas.md).
 The initial location could be a dedicated Copolyad submodule in `polyad-types` and `polyad-schemas`; package ownership remains a design choice.
-Each schema must have one canonical definition rather than separate handwritten copies for Python, client validation and Helm.
+Generate Python, client-validation and Helm artifacts from one canonical schema definition.

 ## Typed ports and semantic contracts